-- Monitoring and observing amendments to the laws and regulations concerning environmental protection.
-Also includes the use of energy-efficient solutions in R&D (ecological design) and at business premises.
+- Monitoring and observing amendments to the laws and regulations concerning environmental protection and sustainable development.
+The use of energy-efficient solutions in R&D (ecological design) and at business premises is also included.

 - Minimizing the environmental impacts of the production, use and disposal of products.
 The development of instructions and practices related to ecological design supports these principles.